 In addition to the stalks, celery seeds are often used to treat joint pain and sooth the nervous system.
 Many people have used them to treat a number of skin conditions such as psoriasis and acne.

 Health experts warn, however, that the juicing process removes the fiber from celery stalks.
-When blended (preferably in a vacuum) and juiced in a mesh bag there is a negligible loss of nutrients, but it’s important to remember that celery juice is far from a meal replacement.
+When blended and juiced in a mesh bag there is a negligible loss of nutrients, but it’s important to remember that celery juice is far from a meal replacement.
 It should be added into a well-rounded diet to increase your intake of these vitamins rather than taking the place of your protein-packed breakfast or lunch.